Keith-S-Thompson/random-passwords/README.md

 # `gen-passphrase`

-`gen-passphrase -help` shows the following message:
+This is the output of `gen-passphrase -help` from a previous release (to be updated, but the options haven't changed):

     Usage: gen-passphrase [options] initials   min-len max-len
            gen-passphrase [options] word-count min-len max-len